wkoszek/me/blog/source/blog/2014-08-21-book-are-you-smart-enough-to-work-for-google.md

 ---
-title:	Are you smart enough to work at Google?
+title:	"Are you smart enough to work at Google?"
 auth:	William Poundstone
 read:	2014-08-21
 ---